trevordilley/typecraft/README.md

 Goals were to test how effective an ECS system which takes advantage of javascripts spread operator to "build up" an entity instead of the standard Entity with a map of Components approach.

-## ECS
+## Entity-Component-System (ECS)
 Found here: https://github.com/trevordilley/typecraft/blob/master/src/ECS/ECS.ts

+An ECS is a common architecture for the gameplay logic portion of a game.
+An `Entity` is a _thing_ which contains `Components`.
+A component is generally a collection of related data (A `PositionComponent` may have `x` and `y` attributes  for example, or a `HealthComponent` have a `hitPoints` attribute).
+Then a `System` is something which acts on a group of entities with a certain set of components (A `HealthSystem` may process all entities that have a `HealthComponent` for example).
+This allows you narrow down how different parts of the game work in a really nice way.

-The ECS is very naive, with a very deliberate decision to keep it as trimmed down as possible.
+The ECS implemented here is very naive, with a very deliberate decision to keep it as trimmed down as possible.
 The "engine" is just a function which maps over all systems and applies their changes to the entities.

 ## Available Scripts